McDonaldSebastine/NeftexFund-DApp/README.md

 ## How to Create a Campaign
 - Click the create campaign button
 - Fill in the details of your campaign in the form that appea.
-## Note: The date option of the form requires you to fill the elapsing (expiring) date of the campaign, depending on how long you want the campaign to last.
+## Note: The date option in the form requires you to fill in the elapsing (expiring) date of the campaign, depending on how long you want the campaign to last.

 Regenerate response
 .